 NOTE: This section discusses an advanced application of DITA.
 If you are mainly interested in learning about the basics of DITA variables, consider skipping this section.

-We’ve seen that variables allow writers to change the value of a variable over time so that new value gets inherited across a DITA doc set.
+We’ve seen that variables allow writers to change the value of a variable over time so that a new value gets inherited across a DITA doc set.
 Variables can also support single-sourcing content that is shared across multiple products or publications.
-For example, if our company Bob’s Bike Mirrors sells two products – the Everlast Mirror and the MaxView Mirror – it is likely that we’d publish separate doc sets that share a certain amount of writing.
-In that shared content, we’ll need to create one variable name such as kw_product-name that has the value “Everlast Mirror” when we build the Everlast doc and “MaxView Mirror” when we build the MaxView docs.
+For example, if our company, Bob’s Bike Mirrors, sells two products – the Everlast Mirror and the MaxView Mirror – we’d likely publish separate doc sets that share a certain amount of writing.
+In that shared content, we’ll need to create one variable name, such as kw_product-name, with the value “Everlast Mirror” when we build the Everlast doc and “MaxView Mirror” when we build the MaxView docs.

 One way to have one variable name change its value routinely is to create separate library topics for the Everlast and MaxView and then to swap one or the other into the build process.